yinzm/WWW2025_MMCTR_rk1/README.md

 3. Submission result on [the leaderboard](https://www.codabench.org/competitions/5372/#/results-tab).

-   In particular, we got a 0.9814 result (Submission ID: 246140) for un-tuned quantization model (future work 1).
+   In particular, we got a 0.9814 result (Submission ID: 246140) for un-tuned Residual Quantization (RQ) model (part of future work 1).

 4. ![result](img/result.png)